You can contact the Money Advice and Budgeting Service (MABS) on 0761 07 2000

 What you can do yourself

 If you are in mortgage arrears, or feel you are likely to be in mortgage arrears soon, the most important step you can take is to contact your lender immediately.
-The Mortgage Arrears Information Helpline provides information to borrowers in mortgage arrears or at pre-arrears stage - see ‘Where to apply’ below.
-You can find out more in our document on mortgage arrears.
+Find out more in our document on mortgage arrears.

 For other debts, it is also very important to let your creditors know that you are having difficulties.
 Then you will be able to work with them to deal with the situation.
 Otherwise the problems and the pressure from creditors will just get worse.

 2. Make out a budget.
 List how much money is coming into your household each week (or month) and how much is going out.
-You can get useful documents like a blank budget sheet and spending diary (pdf) from from the MABS website or request them through the MABS helpline - see ‘Where to apply’ below.
+You can get useful documents like a blank budget sheet and spending diary (pdf) from from the MABS website or request them through the MABS helpline.

 3. Deal with the debt.
 Write to the lender, making an offer of the amount you can afford to pay and explaining your financial situation.
 The MABS website has a sample letter of offer and blank financial statements.